Hide mobile menu

 Will you be able to make extra repayments if you wish?
 Can you have an offset account?

-* You have to be a Qantas Frequent Flyer member to apply for the Qantas Home Loan.
+You have to be a Qantas Frequent Flyer member to apply for a Qantas Money Home Loan.
+This website contains general advice only.
 This information has been prepared without considering your objectives, financial situation or needs.
 You should consider your circumstances before acting on this information.